Mrs France and Billy Carr's Hardware Store

 Austin had worked on the railyards in Picton and got a job as Guard of the Seddon-Blenheim line.
 The family of four would have had a tough life even if Isabella didn't have TB.
 Austin found money in his chicken farming as he became known for his prized chickens and was even sent to Nelson to judge a poultry show.
 Unfortunately, the warm climate of Seddon could not save Isabella and she was taken into hospital.
 The night of Isabella's passing Austin had come stumbling into the house.
 His children thought that he was having a heart attack and sat him down in his chair.
 In the morning they expected to find him dead but no, he was just shaving in the kitchen sink like nothing happened.

 That day when they returned to Blenheim they found that Isabella had died.
 Isabella was taken to Picton and buried in 1924.
 She was buried across from her father in a double plot but without a headstone.
-Austin remarried a year later to Florrie Murphy which made him unfavorable to his daughter.
+Austin remarried a year later to Florrie Murphy which did not please his daughter.
 He lived with her for the rest of his life in Marlborough until his death in 1945.
 The plan was that Austin would be taken to Picton and buried with his first wife, however Florrie had him interred at Omaka Cemetery where he had no family.
 Alone his grave sits in Omaka.

 She met and married George Albert Moore and came back to Blenheim, where they resided for the rest of their lives with their daughter Marguerite.
 George died in 1979 from a cancer of which he hadn't told anyone about.
 His ashes were not retrieved from Nelson and he is believed to have been scattered by the staff at the crematorium.
 Iris died in 1997 at the age of 89 and her ashes were buried with those of her mother.
 Florrie moved back to Wellington and lived with one of her sisters.
 She died in 1962 and is buried at Taita Cemetery.

 Sometime in the late 1990s or early 2000s Isabella was given a plaque at the foot of her grave by a descendant of her daughter Gladys.
-Marguerite has planned to be interred there with her late husband Allan Fairweather of Fairweather and Sons.
-This will see to a larger memorial to memorialize Isabella, George, Iris, Allan and Margeurite.
+Marguerite plans to be interred there with her late husband Allan Fairweather of Fairweather and Sons.
+This will see to a larger memorial to Isabella, George, Iris, Allan and Margeurite.

 Do you have a story about this subject?
 Find out how to add one here.